 It is common that something that has been “proven” in an observational study turns out to be completely wrong when tested in a clinical trial.

-This Has Caused a Lot of Unnecessary Death and Suffering
+This Has Caused a Lot of Unnecessary Harm

 Many of the high-impact headlines you see in the media are based on observational studies and the reporters make it seem like these studies prove something.